tmacinc/Maq20_SHED/README.md

 create venv folder for project using python -m venv <folder>

+Clone repository into folder.

 Install dependencies from requirements.txt using pip install -r requirements.txt

 For Maq20:
-Install pymodbus3 (note: pymodbus3 is no longer supported.
+Install pymodbus (note: pymodbus3 is no longer supported.
 Install pymodbus and confirm updated maq20com.py forom dependencies is used)
 Get the modified MAQ20 api from https://github.com/tmacinc/MAQ20_API_Python.git and install within venv using python setup.py install
     Or copy the files from dependecies/Updates to maq20 api after installation to update the code.